ZacharyGeurts/AMOURANTHRTX/README.md

 She steps on RTX and dominates it now.

 I tried to keep the wiki smart enough that even a high school freshman can dream big.

-Yo ho, I believe we also have an issue or few in the main.cpp.
-Weigh anchor and we sail The Main again...
-The double window is still an issue between main and RTXHandler.
-You'll See.

-Don't be the guy that makes shaders into hpp files.
-Don't.
-Unless it is your own project, but never admit it.
-**nobody will be able to feed the dang thing back into AI so it goes on the trash heap later.
 Everyone gets the tab on their browser now, up and comers would be foolish not to use it.

 If you are here for a while, slow your scroll.
 The files are short.